top of page

 Game On! –

 Rock formations and arches in the national park make for some great adventures.
 Conquer the rocks and arches with canyoneering, hiking, and rock climbing!
-Or if you’re more interested in seeing the park for its beauty, take a scenic drive, take part in a ranger program, or go on a commercial tour.
-Many visitors also like to camp, backpack, bike, and horseback ride in the park.
+Or, if you’re more interested in seeing the park for its beauty, take a scenic drive, participate in a ranger program, or go on a commercial tour.
+Many visitors also like camping, backpacking, biking, and riding in the park.

 Picture Perfect –

 Besides the thousands of natural arches, there are countless spots where you can get a great photo.
-Park Avenue is one such popular viewpoint and hiking trail named because it resembles New York City’s Park Avenue with towering skyscrapers.
+Park Avenue is a popular viewpoint and hiking trail because it resembles New York City’s Park Avenue with towering skyscrapers.

 The next viewpoint, La Sal Mountains Viewpoint, provides a 360-degree view of arches inside and outside the park.
 Balanced Rock is one of the most iconic spots in the park.
 Standing 128 feet tall, the upper portion of the rock is as large as three school buses.
 Finally, you have to grab that snap of the recognizable Delicate Arch.